alissonsol/Archive/docs/mac-os-m1.md

-# macOS M1 instructions
+# `yuruna` macOS M1 instructions

 Shortcut to the many guides to install [requirements](./requirements.md) in the macOS.

 Instructions under development for the Apple M1 machines.
-Steps being documented, as well as what doesn't work yet.
+Steps under development.

 ## Steps that may need manual interaction